Dear SaaStr: When should a CEO walk away from an acquisition?

 I’ve thought about this a lot.
 I’ve walked from acquisitions where I, to be honest, did want the money but still walked.
-And I’ve taken several offers, too.
+And I’ve taken several offers, too, sometimes when it turned out to be the wrong choice.

 You have (at least) 4 constituencies in an acquisition: